NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Activity-HDFView-HDF5.md

 -  One HDF5 file may contain several heterogeneous data types (e.g. images, numeric data, data stored as strings)

-##About This Activity -
+##About This Activity
-In this activity, we will explore two different types of data, saved in HDF5.
+In this activity, we will explore two different types of HDF5 data.
 This will allow us to better understand how one file can store multiple different types of data, in different ways.

 #Part 1.
 Exploring Temperature Data in HDF5 Format in HDFView